 As mentioned above, the judgmental use of force simulator immerses officers in a realistic environment.
-While increasing realism and skill transfer, practicing DT after this manner also breaks away from block training.
-Rather than requiring officers to stand in a large classroom surrounded by mats, performing the same moves in numbered repetitions, this requires officers to think.
-To adapt.
-To make unforeseen, split-second decisions.
+While increasing realism and skill transfer, practicing DT in this manner also breaks away from block training.
+Rather than requiring officers to stand in a large classroom surrounded by mats, performing the same moves in numbered repetitions, this requires officers to think, adapt and make unforeseen, split-second decisions.

 Challenges and Long-Term Memory

 Another important reason to train in DT in a police training simulator is how it challenges officers.
 Building off the previous point: training in this environment is more difficult than the quieter, less stimulating classroom setting.